jmandel/exnex/README.md

     *   **NW-ID (Narrow-Waist Identity) Provider:** Offers NIST IAL2/AAL2 compliant identity verification.
 Issues high-assurance Identity VCs.
 Supports the identity proofing for Patient-Developer Credentials (PDCs).
     *   **NW-LIC (Narrow-Waist Licensure) Provider:** Aggregates and verifies healthcare provider licensure.
 Issues Healthcare License VCs.
     *   **NW-AUTH (Narrow-Waist Authorization) Service:** Manages patient consent preferences (opt-in/opt-out).
 Issues Authorization VCs attesting to patient consent.
 Distributes opt-out preferences (e.g., Bloom filters).
-    *   **NW-PDC Onboarding Service:** (May be part of NW-ID or distinct).
-Facilitates the process for individuals to register personal-use apps and obtain their patient-held PDC Verifiable Credential after identity proofing.
+    *   **NW-PDC Service:** (May be part of NW-ID or distinct).
+Facilitates the process for individuals to register personal-use apps and obtain their patient-held PDC Verifiable Credential after identity proofing. **Important:** Anyone can register a PDC App with the federation.
+These apps are highly restricted vehicles that enable patient-developers to connect directly to the network.
+PDC Apps can *only* use PDCs as their justification – they cannot use other justification types.
+Other apps can also use PDCs, but PDC Apps are limited to PDCs only.
+This restriction ensures PDC Apps remain focused on patient self-access while benefiting from the trust established by the PDC itself.
 *   **Their Role as OIDF Intermediates and Trusted Issuers of Verifiable Credentials:**
     *   **Certified Entities:** NW providers undergo audits to maintain their trusted status.
     *   **OIDF Intermediates:** They are typically OIDF Intermediate Entities, with their status attested by the ExNex Trust Anchor(s).
 They may, in turn, manage subordinate entities (e.g., NW-PDC Service managing OIDF entities for registered PDC apps).